remix-run/react-router/docs/Introduction.md

 As the hash portion of the URL changes, `<App>` will render a different `<Child>` by branching on `this.state.route`.
 Pretty straightforward stuff.
 But it gets complicated fast.

-Imagine now that `Inbox` has some nested UI at different URLs, maybe something like this master detail view:
+Imagine now that `Inbox` has some nested UI at different URLs, maybe something like this overview-detail setup:

 ```
 path: /inbox/messages/1234